 » Can I change my Medicare Advantage plan enrollment to any MA plan in my Service Area during the MA-OEP?

-» A little background on the MA OEP
+» A little background history on the MA-OEP

 » The Medicare Advantage Plan Trial Right

-You may wish to change Medicare Advantage plan coverage if:
+You may wish to use the MA-OEP to change Medicare Advantage plan coverage if:

 Can I change my Medicare Advantage plan enrollment to any MA plan in my Service Area during the MA-OEP?

-- You find that another Medicare Advantage plan in your area provides more affordable overall coverage - and maybe has a lower maximum out-of-pocket limit (MOOP) for your Medicare Part A and Medicare Part B costs.
+- You find that another Medicare Advantage plan in your area provides more affordable overall coverage - and maybe has a lower maximum out-of-pocket limit (MOOP) for your Medicare Part A and Medicare Part B costs - this means your out-of-pocket Medicare costs may be limited to a lower level, for example, instead of having a MOOP of $6,700 or $7,550, you will have a MOOP of $3,450.

 - A Special Needs Medicare Advantage Plan (SNP) is available in your area and provides benefits tailored specifically to your health needs, chronic condition, Long Term Care (LTC) residence, or financial status.